 It is suspected this will address many of the Commercial Customs Operations Advisory Committee's (COAC) recommendations.
-Some are listed below:

 - Require brokers to provide satisfactory evidence of how the entity intends to exercise Responsible Supervision and Control.

-- Make enhancement to ACE for broker reporting and Streamline Broker reporting
+- Make enhancement to ACE for broker reporting and Streamline Broker reporting.

 - Update the factors related to Responsible Supervision and Control related to the transition of managing under the national permit that would replace the district permit.